stroucki/venti-streamchunk/README.md

 savings of 57% (excluding NUL blocks, 2.15 TB in individual chunks with 5.02 TB submitted).

-The fifth semiannual backup submitted 2.2 TB, yet only 0.17 TB of new individual chunks entered venti.
-That comes to 0.078 bytes of additional venti storage for every byte of backup data.
-At that time, 12 TB of data were served from 2.5 TB of data in venti.
-Compression accounted for an additional 7.4% of storage savings.
-235m blocks were stored in venti, with the average block size at 11588 bytes.
+The eighth semiannual backup submitted 2.5 TB, yet only 0.23 TB of new individual chunks entered venti.
+That comes to 0.092 bytes of venti storage for every byte of backup data.

-After ten semiannual backups, 24 TB of data are served from 3.6 TB of data in venti.
-At this point, the disk was considered full and a new disk was acquired.
+After eight semiannual backups, 24 TB of data were served from 3.6 TB of data in venti.
+Compression only accounted for an additional 7% of storage savings.
+At that point, the storage medium was exhausted, and subsequent backups were made to a new hard drive.
 At the next semiannual backup event, the initial submission of 3.8 TB was stored in 3.4 TB of venti storage.

 This shows that the great benefit of deduplicated backups comes not from particularly great economies arising from compression and deduplication